dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

 #### 5. Sync of editor and project explorer

-By default, HBuilderX automatically associates the opened tab with the project explorer.
+By default, HBuilderX automatically associates the opened tab and the project explorer.
 When you switch tabs, the project explorer will also change.
 If you don't need this feature, you can cancel "Sync with Editor" via the floating menu in the upper right corner.

 <img src="/static/snapshots/started_tutorial/sync.jpg" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />